Dynamic virtual ecosystems as a tool for detecting large-scale responses of biodiversity to environmental and land-use change: Methods

 \subsection{Population demographics}

-The dynamics of populations of any given species in the system can described by equation \ref{eq:overall} below.
-In it, the population at the next timestep, ${t+\delta t}$, at grid location $X$ is a result of offspring dispersed and adults survived in the previous timestep $t$.
-The timestep $\delta t$ can be altered but is set at a value of 1 month for these purposes.
+The population dynamics of each plant species in the system are described by equation \ref{eq:overall}.
+The spatial domain is divided into $N$ grid cells.
+The population at the next time step, ${t+\delta t}$, at grid location $X$ is a result of offspring dispersing and adults surviving from the previous time step $t$.
+The time step $\delta t$ can be altered, but is set at 1 month in simulations.

-where $pop(t, Z)$ is the population size of a species at time $t$ in location $Z$, $\delta t$ is the timestep, $N$ is the number of grid locations in the ecosystem, $Births(t, Z)$ gives the number of births and $Deaths(t, Z)$ gives the number of deaths in location $Z$ at time $t$.
-Finally, $k(V, W)$ gives the probability that a birth at source location $W$ disperses to $V$ to grow.
+The number of individuals of species $s$ at time $t$ in location $X$ is $pop_s(t, X)$, $Seeds_s(t, X)$ is the number of seeds produced by species $s$ and $Deaths_s(t, X)$ is the corresponding number of deaths.
+Finally, $k_s(X, Y)$ is the probability that a seed produced by a plant of species $s$ at location $Y$ disperses to $X$ to grow.